carpentries/docs.carpentries.org/README.md

 * `make html` Builds the site and publishes html content to the build directory
 * `make github` Builds the site and publishes html content to the build directory.
 This also creates a copy in the docs directory, enabling the site to render at https://carpentries.github.io/handbook-beta/

 Note `build` can be in `.gitignore` but `docs` should not be as long as we want this built directly from GitHub.
+These settings may need to be changed once the site is ready to go live.

 ## Changes to `conf.py`